-The option of in-person worship services is offered on Sundays at 9am and 11am, in the Sanctuary, even as our online services continue.
+The option of in-person worship services is offered on Sundays at 7:30am in the Courtyard and at 9am, and 11am in the Sanctuary, even as our online services continue.
 We encourage all of our members to continue to participate with us through our virtual worship and not interpret the addition of in-person worship as an indication that you should be coming to worship in person.
 In fact, we encourage you to continue to worship virtually, especially our elderly and at-risk members and visitors.
 We say this out of love and care for you and your health.

 If you choose to attend in-person worship, we ask you to read the guidelines below, and to please make a reservation at one of the links below.